 Sectors Worthy of Attention:

-Running the Daily EGG Scans:
+Running the EGG Scans: Results for Thursday night…

 We are tracking these to trade on the setups and we will take the one that works for the entry.
 Be patient and don’t force any trades.

 1) SOXX – Semiconductors bounce back on Friday eludes to the strength in the sector as we have discussed in other models.
 A test of the move on Friday would present an attractive opportunity on the upside move.
 Looking for $85.50 -86 test level and entry for trade on this upside momentum.
 No real test to speak of and holding near the highs of consolidation.

 2) YINN – China is attempting to reverse off the recent lows, but the economic data keeps stalling the starts on the upside.
 Double bottom pattern with a consolidation on the breakout is the current look.
 Need a follow through catalyst to push the sector through resistance and maintain the move higher being attempted short term.
 ETFs to Watch: Entry YINN $31.00.

 3) ITB – Home Construction wants to break from consolidation and looks ready to move higher.
 Positive news in the sector the last two weeks has been keeping the upside as a possibility.
 Looking for a move in ITB at $24.30.